All Episodes

 And then she took it a step further by saying Netanyahu is the obstacle to peace.

-He should resign with and anybody with moral clarity at all would understand that Israel has been the victim here.
+He should resign with, and anybody with moral clarity at all would understand that Israel has been the victim here.

-It's been fired from the south out of Gaza, uh, you know, 20,000 just out of Gaza since 2005.
+It's been fired from the south out of Gaza.

 You've got to be kidding me.

-And of course, what happened on the 7th of October?
+And of course, what happened on the 7th of October, how would you want your country to react?

-I don't think they will right now they're fighting a two-front war, and if you add Iran into the equation, that would be a three-front war.
+And if you add Iran into the equation, that would be a three-front war.

 Here's what Pelosi said.

-We recognize Israel's uh um right to protect itself.
+We recognize Israel's right to protect itself.

 We reject the policy and the practice of Netanyahu.